MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/define-resource-calendars.md

     - The working times within each day.
     - The time zone for the calendar rule.
     - If applicable, non-working time can also be specified for the rule.

 > [!NOTE]
 > The capacity for the bookable resource must be equal to 1.
-Capacity greater than 1 is not supported by Project for the web
+Capacity greater than 1 is not supported by Project for the web.

 ## Applying a calendar template to a resource